allyr13/obu-student-recruitment/README.md

 ```bash
 pytest -v tests/test_flask_server.py
 ```

+### Troubleshooting Conda Environment
+If you run into problems with your conda environment reference the [TroubleShootConda.md](api/scripts/TroubleShootConda.md) for troubleshooting options.

 ## React Front End
 To start the app cd into 'react'.
 Then run `npm start` and the app will open in your browser.